 3. Somalia – 400 visitors

 Somalia is not your everyday vacation spot.
 It is one of the world’s most dangerous countries plagued by political infighting, violence, and terrorism.
 Governments across the world also advise their citizens to avoid traveling to the country, for fear of kidnapping or attack.
 However, the country still officially controls Somaliland which is a relatively peaceful region that has been aiming from independence and to become a separate state for years.
-Visiting Somaliland is relatively easy.
+Visiting Somaliland is relatively easy and safe.
+You can read all about Somaliland’s safety in my post about it.

 Need to know: As of 2016, any traveler who has been to Somalia will no longer be eligible for ESTA waiver program to enter the US and will have to go through the regular visa application process including an interview.
 Consider this in case you need to travel to the US, as it is not clear whether they will approve your visa.